pablodecm/phd_thesis/src/105_chapter_5.md

-After a basic event selection, mainly comprising the filtering of events with four or more b-tagged jets, a subset including four of the reconstructed jets within each event is paired to construct two *di-jet candidates*, as an attempt to recover the kinematic properties of the Higgs bosons, including their reconstructed masses.
+After a basic event selection, mainly comprising the filtering of events with four or more b-tagged jets[^cr_jets], a subset including four of the reconstructed jets within each event is paired to construct two *di-jet candidates*, as an attempt to recover the kinematic properties of the Higgs bosons, including their reconstructed masses.